datatrail-jhu/10_communication/manuscript/07_one_on_one.md

 This **miscommunication** may be unintentional (they don't understand the data they have yet) or intentional (they are afraid or don't want to be honest with you about the data).
 In these cases, when you go to analyze the data, you may realize that a miscommunication has happened.
 In these cases, it's best to go back to your collaborator and discuss your reservations and what miscommunication has happened to correct the record and more forward.
 If their miscommunication was meant to deceive and they still won't be honest with you, it's best to consider whether or not you should continue to work on this project.
 Here, discussions with your boss or human resources *may* be necessary.
 Always try to discuss and work with your collaborator first; however, if people are acting unethically and dishonestly, it is *not* your responsibility to continue to work on the project.

 If your collaborator is **struggling to be specific enough**, it's often because they haven't thought fully enough about their project yet.
-In these cases, it's best to explain *why* being specific in asking their quesiton is important using what you learned in the Data Analsyis course earlier in this course set.
+In these cases, it's best to explain *why* being specific in asking their question is important using what you learned in the Data Analysis course earlier in this course set.
 Additionally, by looking at the data they have available and doing some exploratory analyses and discussing the results, you may be able to help them toward being specific enough going forward.

 Finally, if the person you're meeting with **doesn't know exactly what they want**, that's ok!
 Be prepared to have ideas and suggestions to try to get them on the right track.
 Providing solutions in this case is the best way to get everyone back on track!

 #### Follow-up meetings

-At follow-up meetings, there are futher common pitfalls to be aware of.
+At follow-up meetings, there are further common pitfalls to be aware of.
 At these meetings:

 * the data may not show the desired results
 * information could be missing